-For near-right supports that are offset greater than 50 feet from the edge of the rightmost travel lane, or if an obstruction to the radar unit's line of sight exists, dilemma zone radar detectors shall be mounted on the back of the near left corner mast arm as shown in Figure 9.9 or, for strain pole installations, on a bracket arm as shown in Figure 9.10.
+For near-right supports that are offset greater than 50 feet from the center of the approaching though lanes, or if an obstruction to the radar unit's line of sight exists, dilemma zone radar detectors shall be mounted on the back of the near left corner mast arm as shown in Figure 9.9 or, for strain pole installations, on a bracket arm as shown in Figure 9.10.
 If used, bracket arms shall be 25 ft. or 30 ft. in length, consistent with the details furnished on the City of Columbus Standard Construction Drawing 4110.